About Do Now

 - Do Now activities are posted every Friday evening at kqed.org/donow.

-- There’s a brief intro to the topic and a media resource that can be played directly on the website.
+- Each activity features a media resource that can be played directly on the website.

 Do Now can help focus students at the start of a class period.
 Most activities are six to eight minutes in length.
 They can completed without teacher assistance and can be used to introduce ideas connected to the rest of the lesson.

 Every Tuesday: Rotation between Science and Arts/Popular Culture